-- (a) Ex Officio Members: - (i) the President, who shall be Chair; - (ii) the PVPAR, or designate, who shall be Vice-Chair; - (iii) one (1) Dean, or designate, chosen by the Senate Executive Committee; - (iv) one (1) representative chosen by and from the Board of Governors; and - (v) one (1) representative chosen by and from the Alumni Advisory Board. - (b) Members Elected by Faculty Council: - (i) one (1) faculty Senator or non-Senator from each Faculty; and - (ii) one (1) student Senator from the NUSU Executive. - (c) Terms of Reference: - to periodically review the criteria and procedures for the awarding of honorary degrees, professorships emeriti and other University honours, and to make recommendations to the Senate Executive Committee as necessary and appropriate, for conveyance to Senate; - (ii) to call annually for nominations for honorary degrees and other University honours, and to recommend candidates for all such honours to the Senate Executive Committee, for convevance to Senate: and - (iii) to deal with such other matters as may be assigned from time to time by the Senate Executive Committee or by Senate.
+- (a) Ex Officio Members: - (i) the President (Chair); - (ii) the PVPAR, or designate, (Vice-Chair); - (iii) one (1) Dean, or designate, chosen by the Senate Executive Committee; - (iv) one (1) representative chosen by and from the Board of Governors; - (v) one (1) representative chosen by and from the Alumni Advisory Board; - (vi) one (1) student Senator from the NUSU Executive. - (b) Members Elected by Faculty Council: - (i) one (1) faculty Senator or non-Senator from each Faculty. - (c) Terms of Reference: - to periodically review the criteria and procedures for the awarding of honorary degrees, professorships emeriti and other University honours, and to make recommendations to the Senate Executive Committee as necessary and appropriate, for conveyance to Senate; - (ii) to call annually for nominations for honorary degrees and other University honours, and to recommend candidates for all such honours to the Senate Executive Committee, for conveyance to Senate; - (vii) to deal with such other matters as may be assigned from time to time by the Senate Executive Committee or by Senate.